MicrosoftDocs/architecture-center/docs/guide/aks/service-fabric-azure-kubernetes-service.md

 ---
-title: Transition your workload from Service Fabric to AKS
+title: Migrate your workload from Service Fabric to AKS
 description: Compare AKS to Service Fabric and learn best practices for transitioning from Service Fabric to AKS.
 author: allyford
 ms.author: allyford